-Most people have two kidneys, which “clean” the blood.
-They filter out water and waste products, making urine.
+Most people have two kidneys.
+They clean the blood by filtering out water and waste products, making urine.

 Many kidney stones don’t move and are too small to cause any symptoms.
-However, if a kidney stone causes a blockage, or moves into the ureter, it may cause some of the following symptoms
+However, if a kidney stone causes a blockage, or moves into the ureter, it may cause:

 - Severe pain or aching in the back on one or both sides